5 Rules for Introducing Baby Sign

 PICK FUNCTIONAL SIGNS!
 What does that even mean??
 Pick signs that will help your baby communicate for a variety of purposes.
 Your child should be able to sign to get basic needs met, request, protest, and ask for help before they learn 10 different signs to label animals.
 This is about supporting their communication skills to have more successful interactions and less frustration in your daily routines.
-See our guide, *How to Introduce Baby Sign*, for ideas on gestures and signs to introduce using the following link: www.mommyandmemilestones.com/babysign101
+Follow the link below for free resources outlining which signs to teach.

 Laura Brown, MA, CCC-SLP